 VyprVPN’s help desk leaves a lot to be desired.
 There’s a knowledgebase, live chat and email available 24/7, but the help received is not great.

-VyprVPN lets you choose from different subscription lengths.
-The three-year plan works out the cheapest overall, and there’s a 30-day money-back guarantee, so you can try it out.
+VyprVPN has a monthly or annual subscription to choose from.
+The yearly plan works out the cheapest overall, and there’s a 30-day money-back guarantee, so you can try it out.

 - Multiple security options